Skip to main content

 Comprehension is understanding.
 A child may be able to read the words in a sentence, but comprehension asks whether they understand the ideas in those words.

 Good readers think while they read and after they read.
+They ask themselves what is happening, who is involved, and whether the text makes sense.

 Example If a child reads "Sam lost his kite in the wind," comprehension means knowing what happened to Sam’s kite.